keinsell/brainrot/apps/server/src/boundaries/identity-and-access/SPEC.md

 - User must be able to login using his phone number and password.
 - User must be able to change his phone number.
 - User must be able to delete his account.
+- User should be able to use decentralized identity